JWebMP/WebAwesome/docs/dropdown.rules.md

 ### Two-Way Binding

-This component supports template-driven forms using `[(ngModel)]` on the selected value from the dropdown’s menu.
+This component supports template-driven forms using `[(ngModel)]` on the selected value from the dropdown.

-* The menu item’s `value` attribute is used to bind the model.
+* The dropdown item's `value` attribute is used to bind the model.
 * Selection updates the `ngModel` value.
-* Only standard `<wa-menu-item>`s with values are eligible for this.
+* Only standard `<wa-dropdown-item>`s with values are eligible for this.

 ### Outputs